 Spice Modeling

-JFET LTspice Modeling
+FET LTspice Modeling

 Provided are links to JFET LTspice modeling recommendations and present JFET models in LTspice.
 LTspice is freeware computer software implementing a SPICE electronic circuit simulator, produced by semiconductor manufacturer Linear Technology, now part of Analog Devices.
 It is used in-house at Linear Technology for IC design and is the most widely distributed and used SPICE program in the industry.

-The initial LTspice installation comes with a limited set of JFET models stored in a file called Standard.jft, typically found at the locations below:
+The initial LTspice installation comes with a limited set of JFET models stored in a file called standard.jft, typically found at the locations below:

 Windows